 Living in the world, relationships are inevitable.
 At work, in society, at home, in the family, everywhere.
-Generally, the more intimate a relationship, the greater and more deep-rooted expectations.
-My focus today is personal relationships, the type where both physical and emotional intimacy form an integral part of the relationship.
+Generally, the more intimate a relationship, the greater and more deep-rooted expectations are.
+My focus today is on personal relationships, the type where both physical and emotional intimacy form an integral part of the relationship.
 Society may label such relationships as marriage, girlfriend-boyfriend, lovers, and so forth.

 No matter how independent or peaceful your nature, irrespective of your faith, beliefs, or religion, fulfillment in any personal relationship is directly dependent on the quality of commitment from both partners.

 Forming relationships or breaking them is rarely a black-and-white matter.
-It is not always easy to just call off or put up.
-Your state of mind is greatly if not constantly, affected by your relationships.
+It is not always easy to just call it off or put up with it.
+Your state of mind is greatly, if not constantly, affected by your relationships.

-The primary source of your memories are your relationships, they are the seat of your emotions in a way.
+The primary source of your memories is your relationships, they are the seat of your emotions in a way.
 Both partners want some quality, a certain equality in a relationship.
 It is often compared to a two-wheeler, where both wheels need to be balanced for the vehicle to move smoothly.
 However, that is an intellectual proposition, albeit a convincing one.
-In reality, man and woman are built differently, psychologically, emotionally and physiologically.
+In reality, men and women are built differently, psychologically, emotionally, and physiologically.